Video Audition Information

 ➡️ Record your audition videos (all video auditions must be solo material; group material will not be considered).

-➡️ Upon selecting the “I will submit/have submitted a video audition” option in your Online Application, you’ll see the spot to submit your video audition links.
+➡️ Upon selecting the “I will submit/have submitted a video audition” option in your Online Application, you’ll see the spot to submit your video audition links if you already have them!

 We look forward to receiving your video audition!